Cherreads

 Three Days After The Incident

-Jae-sung stumbled through the slums at 3 AM, vision blurred, every step agony.
+Jae-sung stumbled through the slums at 3 AM, with a blurry vision, every step was agonizing.

 Three hunters fell into suddenly-appearing chasms.